Greg0109/ForwardNotifier/README.md

 Up uptil now it only worked using SSH, but now, I am introducing the crossplatform server!
 A python script that creates a https server on your machine that listens to ForwardNotifier calls to display those notifications on your PC. (**Crossplatform server doesn't work on iOS devices, if you want to use an iOS device as a receiver you must use SSH.
 Instructions down below**).

-It works using SSH, so it can works locally for now (although I will add more features in the future for it to work via open ports and use other services like PushOver).

 # SSH Setup for the Receiver

 ### MacOS